On the Maximum Achievable Sum-rate of the RIS-aided MIMO Broadcast Channel: Proposed Optimization Methods

 In summary, the description of the proposed AO algorithm is given in \algref{alg:AO}.
 At first, we compute the optimal covariance matrices for all users, $\{\bar{\mathbf{S}}_{k}\}_{k=1}^{K}$.
-Next, we sequentially obtain the optimal phase shift value for each RIS element.
-These two optimization steps constitute one iteration of \algref{alg:AO}.
-It is obvious that each iteration of the AO algorithm increases the achievable sum-rate.
+Next, we sequentially optimization steps constitute one iteration of \algref{alg:AO}.
+It is apparent that each iteration of the AO algorithm increases the achievable sum-rate.
 Also, the solution in each iteration of the AO method is unique and the feasible set is compact.
 Thus, the convergence of the AO method to a stationary solution is guaranteed.
-However, since the problem \eqref{eq:MIMO:BS:sumrate} is non-convex, we cannot claim the global optimality.
+However, since the problem \eqref{eq:MIMO:BS:sumrate} is non-convex, the global optimality of the obtained solution cannot be ensured.